Intro: QA Documentation

 - Document identifier.
 It is an essential part of a test plan that specifies the date of document creation, the project’s name, version (starting from the second one), date of editing (if there are changes or additions).
 Example: 01/15/2020 Project1 Test Plan (edited 20.01.2020).

-- The introductory part includes a description of the test object: systems, applications, and the goals and objectives of the subsystem.
+- The introductory part includes a description of the test object: systems, applications, the goals and objectives of the subsystem.

 - Approaches to testing.
 At this point, you need to describe the testing strategy in detail.
 It includes entry criteria, test methods (manual, automated), test types (functional, installation, regression, new feature, compatibility, integration, localization, etc.), test levels (smoke, critical, extended).